HypeCheck

 Immune

-Bacterial extract with very limited human research.
-Mostly lab studies, no proven human benefits.
+Bacterial extract with very limited research.
+No proven human health benefits from clinical trials.

 Weak evidence